patching...

 Emfinger was tasered by a Lansdale Police officer on June 5 following a foot chase across the west ward of the borough after he allegedly pulled a knife on a Lansdale resident on West Mount Vernon Street near Salford Avenue.

-A misdemeanor count of use of a prohibited offensive weapon and a misdemeanor count of possessing an instrument of crime were withdrawn by the Commonwealth, represented at the hearing by Lansdale Police Officer Scott Keeler.
+A misdemeanor count of use of a prohibited offensive weapon and a misdemeanor count of possessing an instrument of crime were withdrawn by the Commonwealth, represented at the hearing by Officer Scott Keeler.
 Keeler was also the arresting officer.

 Emfinger was also released on $5,000 unsecured bail, reduced from $5,000 cash bail.
 If Emfinger fails to appear at his August 1 arraignment at Montgomery County Court of Common Pleas, he will be liable for the $5,000.